- 1How to spend one week in Oahu, Hawaii

 If swimming with dolphins isn’t your thing but you are still keen to fit in a water day then a snorkel at Hanauma Bay might be for you.
 I didn’t make it there unfortunately, but it was highly recommended to me by other travelers.
 Famous for an abundance of Sea Turtles and marine life within the reef, it is one of the most popular destinations on Oahu.
 Expect it to be busy, they will grant entry to only 3,000 visitors per day so get there early.

 You can make your own way to Hanauma Bay and take your time, or go as part of an organised tour which can often include transportation and snorkel gear.
-The tour below includes all snorkel gear and a tour with a guide, and you are free to remain afterwards.
+This tour includes all snorkel gear and a tour with a guide, and you are free to remain afterwards.

 It’s also important to note that Hawaii has recently passed legislation banning the sale of sunscreens containing chemicals which can be harmful to the reef.
 The one below is one of the few SPF 50+ in this category.
 It’s also useful to have your own towel and a waterproof pouch for your phone if you would like to attempt your own photos.